movementlabsxyz/MIP/MD/md-38/README.md

 ### D1: Provide MIPs for Approaches Presented in Appendix A1 and Similar

-**User Journey**: Developers can reference MIPs for **different approaches to using the Atomic Bridge and Fast Finality Settlement with a fixed token supply.** Developers can also **reference rejected MIPs** to understand why certain approaches are not recommended.
+**User Journey**: Developers can reference MIPs for **different approaches to using the Native Bridge and Fast Finality Settlement with a fixed token supply.** Developers can also **reference rejected MIPs** to understand why certain approaches are not recommended.

-**Justification**: Developers need a clear understanding of the different approaches to using the Atomic Bridge and Fast Finality Settlement with a fixed token supply.
+**Justification**: Developers need a clear understanding of the different approaches to using the Native Bridge and Fast Finality Settlement with a fixed token supply.
 MIPs provide a clear and standardized way to document these approaches.

-### D2: Provide Staged Approaches for Networks Building on the Atomic Bridge and Fast Finality Settlement
+### D2: Provide Staged Approaches for Networks Building on the Native Bridge and Fast Finality Settlement

-**User Journey**: Developers can reference approaches spawned from these desiderata to understand how to build networks using the Atomic Bridge and Fast Finality Settlement with a fixed token supply **in stages.** For example, developers can initially roll out a network using the **"Free Execution" approach and then transition to the "Noble Attester"** approach and so on.
+**User Journey**: Developers can reference approaches spawned from these desiderata to understand how to build networks using the Native Bridge and Fast Finality Settlement with a fixed token supply **in stages.** For example, developers can initially roll out a network using the **"Free Execution" approach and then transition to the "Noble Attester"** approach and so on.
 Some formats may be more suitable for certain stages of network development and release than others.

-**Justification**: Developers need a clear understanding of how to build networks using the Atomic Bridge and Fast Finality Settlement with a fixed token supply in stages.
+**Justification**: Developers need a clear understanding of how to build networks using the Native Bridge and Fast Finality Settlement with a fixed token supply in stages.
 This allows developers to roll out networks in a more controlled and manageable way.

 **Recommendations**:
 - Ensure that achieving upgrades for each execution layer to support these transitions are also documented in MIPs.